 A college employee who has a legitimate need may have access to student records by making such a request to the dean of student development or the dean of continuing education and workforce development.
-Faculty members who serve as academic advisors receive unofficial progress reports on their students at the end of each semester.
+Faculty members who serve as academic advisors receive unofficial progress reports on their students at the end of each fall and spring term.
 Academic advisors are responsible for maintaining the security and confidentiality of these reports.